shiba24/pretrained-model-collections/README.md

 #### Why exporting pickles for non-caffe users?

-Recently the framework that have plenty of pre-trained models is [Caffe](http://caffe.berkeleyvision.org/), particularly in the academic papers.
+Recently the framework that has plenty of pre-trained models is [Caffe](http://caffe.berkeleyvision.org/), particularly in the academic papers.

 However, the installation of caffe is a bit complicated.
 Those who use other frameworks might not want to install caffe only for the pre-trained models.
 This kind of exclusive possession of models for specific frameworks prevent open improvement for deep learning communities including students, academic fields, and industries.